clojure/homebrew-tools/README.md

 ### Version Archive Tool Releases

 Occasionally it may be useful to install a specific version of the Clojure tools.
 In this case, you can use the archive of @ versions.
 Note that you cannot install both the stable or dev version AND a specific named version - these will conflict.
-You must `brew uninstall clojure/tools/clojure` first before installing a specific versions.
+You must `brew uninstall clojure/tools/clojure` first before installing a specific version.
 There are various cases where you may still have uninstalled but linked versions - in those cases `brew` will give you helpful errors and tell you what to do.

 To install/uninstall a versioned Clojure tools from the Clojure tap: